scrive/scrive-apidocs/nix/README.md

 This is the file used by `nix-shell` to know what needs to be available in the development environment.

+## nix/haskell-deps.json

+Versions of Haskell dependencies are pinned into this file so that a change of `cabal.config` does not break `nix-shell`.
+Worst case scenario, if there is a mismatch, `cabal` will install them itself.

+# Upgrading to newer versions

+Two things need to be upgraded every now and then:

+* `nix/nixpkgs-revision` contains the commit hash of `nixpkgs`.
+This can be upgraded to the latest commit on `master` (https://github.com/NixOS/nixpkgs.git)
+* `nix/haskell-deps.json` can be generated automatically by running the following command.

+    nix-shell -p python37 python37Packages.pyyaml \
+      --run 'nix/read-cabal-config.py cabal.config' > nix/haskell-deps.json

 # Notes about Hydra

 `nix/hydra/spec.json` contains the configuration for the project.
 In addition